 Address: 600 E Grand Ave, Chicago, IL 60611

 Navy Pier is a great place to go for photos, most especially at sunset.

-Sunset that night in Chicago left me speechless.
-It was very different from viewing Iceland’s Geysir Geothermal Field at sunset, but equally as stunning and powerful.
+A sunset that night in Chicago left me speechless.
+It was very different from viewing Iceland’s Geysir Geothermal Field at sunset but equally as stunning and powerful.